It’s taco Tuesday so if you’re looking for a fresh new topping for your tacos tonight, this tomatillo salsa is where it’s at.

 Suitable for canning but better fresh

 I have successfully canned this salsa with a few modifications, but given the cost and limited availability of the tomatillos, I’m not sure that it’s worth the cost or the effort.
 There are however, a lot of tasty jarred tomatillo salsas out there (also called salsa verde) so try a few and see what you like.
-Regardless, this particular recipe is way better made fresh, so try it next time you’re looking for a new topping for your tacos.
+We love the jarred version in this Slow Cooker Green Turkey Chili, and have successfully used the fresh one in this recipe as well.
+Regardless, this particular recipe is way better served fresh, so try it next time you’re looking for a new topping for your tacos or as a snack with some tortilla chips.

 Fresh tomatillo salsa